robianc/parse_COVID-19/README.md

 Installation:

-You may need to install non core modules with cpan or cpanm.
+You may need to install these Perl modules with cpan or cpanm.

 On Ubuntu, for example:
 ```